Package Managers

 - Newer ecosystem; some teams may still standardize on pip/Poetry/Conda.

-- Feature superset can feel “heavy” if you only need a minimal pip+venv flow.
+- Feature superset can feel “heavy” if we only need a minimal pip+venv flow.

 pip (and venv/virtualenv)